ucan-wg/spec/README.md

 CIDs MAY be used to refer to any UCAN: a witness in a delegation chain or an entire UCAN.
 This has many benefits, some of which are outlined in the implementation recommendations of this document.

-### 5.6.1 Resolution

-Due to the potential for unresolvable CIDs, this SHOULD NOT be the preferred method of transmission.
-"Inline witnesses" SHOULD be used whenever possible, and complete UCANs SHOULD be expanded.
-When a CID is used, it is RECOMMENDED that it be substituted as close to the top UCAN as possible (i.e. the invocation), and as few witnesses are referenced by CID, to keep the number of required CID resolutions to a minimum.
-As UCANs are signed, all further delegations would require CID resolution and so SHOULD NOT be used when the intention is delegation rather than invocation.

 ## 5.7 Revocation

 Any issuer of a UCAN MAY later revoke that UCAN or the capabilities that have been derived from it further downstream in a proof chain.